Getting Started

 Move a skill from project scope to global (or vice versa):

-skilltap skills move commit-helper --globalThis relocates the files, updates installed.json in both scopes, and refreshes any agent symlinks.
+skilltap skills move commit-helper --globalThis relocates the files, updates state.json in both scopes, and refreshes any agent symlinks.

 Update skills